🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 Shiraz & Aged Queensland Cheddar

-The Granite Belt's signature Shiraz — produced at elevations above 900 metres — displays bold black pepper, dark plum, and warming spice that simply demands a hard, crystalline cheese beside it.
-Seek out a two-year-aged cheddar from the Darling Downs or Scenic Rim; its sharp, nutty intensity and protein-rich structure soften the wine's tannins beautifully.
+The Granite Belt's signature Shiraz — produced at elevations above 900 metres at wineries like Boireann and Symphony Hill — displays bold black pepper, dark plum, and warming spice that demands a hard, crystalline cheese.
+Seek out a two-year-aged cheddar from the Darling Downs or Scenic Rim; its sharp, nutty intensity softens the wine's tannins beautifully.

 This is the definitive Queensland red pairing.
-Serve both at cellar temperature and take your time — this combination rewards slow conversation.
+Serve both at cellar temperature and take your time — this combination rewards slow conversation and a long afternoon at the cellar door.

 Sommelier's Tip

 Serve the cheddar at room temperature for at least 45 minutes.
-Cold cheese suppresses the fat-soluble flavour compounds that create harmony with the wine's oak.
+Cold cheese suppresses the fat-soluble flavour compounds that create harmony with the wine's oak character.

 02